Surveying the Geo-Political Landscape

 He served as President of Mexico from 2000 to 2006.
 He was the first candidate from an opposition party to be elected president.

-Nowadays, he is actively involved on encouraging leadership and creating opportunities for the less favored people through his organization named Centro Fox.
+Today Fox is an Advisory Board Member at Inolife Sciences and is actively involved on encouraging leadership and creating opportunities for the less favored people through his organization named Centro Fox.